top of page

 A wall of skeeball games with a blue overlay and text that says, "A Brief History of Skee-Ball."

-Imagine it — the unmistakable sound of a wooden ball rolling down the lane, launching itself into the bullseye, then the sounds of bells or electronic music that comes with sinking a ball.
+Imagine it — the unmistakable sound of a wooden ball rolling down the lane, launching itself into the bullseye, then the sounds of bells or electronic music that come with sinking a ball.
 There's nothing quite like the lovable, classic boardwalk and arcade game of Skee-Ball.
 It's been a favorite for many people for more than 100 years.
 But have you ever wondered how this popular game came to be?
 Let's explore the interesting history of Skee-Ball!

 What Is Skee-Ball?